cloudflare/cloudflare-docs/products/warp-client/src/content/warp-for-teams/teams/Windows-Teams.md

 ## Automated configuration via command prompt

-The WARP client for Windows allows for an automated install via tools like Intune, AD, or any script or management tool that can execute a `.msi` file.
+The WARP Client for Windows allows for an automated install via tools like Intune, AD, or any script or management tool that can execute a `.msi` file.

 * Example command line to **install** the client: